 5. Create Congratulations Slide

-The game navigates to this slide after players submit all correct answers.
+The interactive game navigates to this slide after players submit all correct answers.
 Besides the text notifying the victory, you can add audio to make the player more excited.
 Just drag the Congrats audio from the Resources pane into the Canvas to get it done.

 6. Customize Feedback Master